 Hibiscus are beautiful plants, bearing large trumpet-like blooms in a range of colours, depending on the species.
-There are two main types of hibiscus – hardy deciduous hibiscus (Hibiscus syriacus, used in outdoor planting schemes) and tender evergreen hibiscus (Hibiscus rosa-sinensis, which is grown as a house plant).
+There are two main types – hardy deciduous hibiscus (Hibiscus syriacus, used in outdoor planting schemes) and tender evergreen hibiscus (Hibiscus rosa-sinensis, which is grown as a house plant).
 Hardy hibiscus is also called rose of Sharon.

 Hardy hibiscus is easy to grow.
 Tropical (indoor) hibiscus makes a fine house plant, flowering from May to October if happy, but it can be tricky to grow.